 “One aspect of anxiety is racing thoughts that won’t go away.
 Meditation helps with this part of the problem by quieting the overactive mind.
 You can detach yourself from these (thoughts) to rest in your own being.
 This involves remaining centered, and if a thought or outside trigger pulls you out of your center, your meditation practice allows you to return there again.”
 Deepak Chopra, M.D.

 The crazy monkey mind, as some have come to call it, is one of the biggest struggles of those with anxiety.
 Your mind just keeps jumping from one thought to another and you can’t seem to turn it off.
 Or it starts with a small thought that snowballs into an hour long worry session, eventually ending in a panic attack.
 The experience is common among anxiety sufferers.
 So, using mindful meditation to calm anxiety, especially a racing mind, can be a powerful tool.
+Some make use of CBD Hemp Oil to reduce the rising sense of unrest.
+According to my friend, it is useful for him.

 Meditation Can Change the Structure of Your Brain